 'Jane's All The World's Aircraft' has data on the AD-4 and AD-6 in various issues, but none on the AD-5, and thus doesn't offer any help.

-That 'someone else' arrived earlier than expected, in August 2003, when Lance Braman published his Hyperscale 1/72 AD-5 article.
+In August 2003, Lance Braman published his Hyperscale 1/72 AD-5 article.
 Based on drawings, he reasoned that the distance between the engine and rudder post had remained constant during the redesign from AD-4 to AD-5, to keep the fuselages as identical as possible.
 That makes very good sense to me, and it gave him the required fuselage extension.
 He also found that the *whole* rear fuselage was missing about 4 millimeters in depth, and not just the section behind the wing's trailing edge, like I modified mine.
 He cleverly combined the Hasegawa A-1H fuselage with parts the Monogram fuselage to produce a correct AD-5 / A-1E fuselage.
 Overall this is the best attempt at producing a correct 1/72 A-1E so far!
 I don't agree with one detail however: the oil cooler outlet on the lower forward fuselage should have been filled.

 The best analysis of the A-1E / AD-5 dimensions and shape is presented in The Widebody Skyraider Redux, posted in 2014 on Tommy Thomason's TailSpin Topics blog.
 It is an addendum to The Widebody Skyraider from 2009.